ralna/GALAHAD/doc/Python/lp.rst

 ..
 GALAHAD Python Interface documentation master file You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   TODO:
+   DLP - linear programming using a dual gradient-projection method <>

 Linear Programming
 ------------------